evanshortiss/fh-health/README.md

   }
 }

-health.addCriticalTest('MyCritTest', fnName);
+health.addCriticalTest('Test something important', testFn);
 ```

+###Critical Tests - *addCriticalTest(name, fn)*
-Critical tests are those that result in the health endpoint returning a "crit" status if they pass a non null *err* argument (the first argument) to their callback.
+Are those that result in the health endpoint returning a "crit" status if they pass a non null *err* argument (the first argument) to their callback.
+If a critical test has no issues then they have a status of "ok".

+### Standard Tests - *addTest(name, fn)*
-Standard tests added via *addTest* are tests that can return an error to their callback without causing a "crit" status, but instead cause a "warn" status.
+Added via *addTest* are tests that can return an error to their callback without causing a "crit" status, but will instead cause a "warn" status.

 ##Simple Example